Gay and Transgender Divorce: A Guide for LGBT Couples in NC

 Acting inconsistently with their constitutional right as a legal parent has been interpreted to include situations in which the legal parent has knowingly maintained a relationship with a non-legal parent, allowing a parent-child relationship to exist between the non-legal parent and child.
 For example, if your ex is the sole legal parent but you have co-parented your children together for the full length of their lives, you may have a way of receiving custody rights.

-In determining if the legal parent has permitted a non-legal parent to form a parent relationship, a judge will consider a variety of factors ranging from the presence of the non-legal parent at the birth, to the intent of the biological parent, nature of the relationship to the child, and how the parties held themselves out to others.
-The judge will also consider how the household was run, including the nature of joint decision making, or sharing of expenses.
+To determine if a non-legal parent has formed a parent relationship, a judge will consider a variety of factors.
+These range from the presence of the non-legal parent at the birth, to the intent of the biological parent, nature of the relationship to the child, and how the parties held themselves out to others.
+The judge will also consider how the household was run (joint decision making, sharing of expenses, etc).

 These factors were outlined in the 2008 case of Heatzig v.
 MacLean, and expanded in 2017 with the case of Moriggia v.
 Catselo.
 If you are in the position of a non-legal parent, any actions that would suggest your co-parent allowed a parent-child relationship to exist between you and your child will help establish your rights in a custody dispute.